Confidence versus arrogance: Strike the right balance in your interview.

 If you've been invited to an interview, you've already impressed the recruiter with the skills, experience and qualifications on your CV.
 Now, you have a chance to show that your personality is the right fit for the company too.

 A recent survey by TopCV and CV-Library revealed that 77 per cent of UK employers consider a candidate's personality to be a key aspect of their suitability for a role – just behind skills and experience and ahead of education and appearance.
-But what traits are most ‒ and least ‒ sought after?
+But what are best interview personality traits ‒ and worst interview personality traits?

 Confidence was identified as the second most desirable trait, but arrogance was the biggest turnoff.
 With such a fine line between the two, you have to be thoughtful of how you present yourself.
 The interview is your only chance to make a positive first impression, so how can you make sure that you strike the right balance?